๐ Key Takeaway: Churn prediction works when you turn customer behavior into a weekly operating habit, not a one-time report.

 Key Metrics for Monitoring Churn

 Churn prediction depends on watching the right metrics together.
-No single number tells the full story, but a small set of measures can reveal where loyalty is strengthening or fading.
+No single number tells the full story, but a small set of measures can show where loyalty is strengthening or fading.
 The goal is to connect revenue, engagement, and customer sentiment so the business sees the full picture.

 Net Promoter Score (NPS) gives a direct read on loyalty and satisfaction.
 A declining score can warn that customer sentiment is weakening even if the account is still active.
 That makes NPS useful as an early signal, not just a retrospective measure.
+It tells you how customers feel before they vote with their feet.

 Churn Rate remains the headline metric because it measures how many customers were lost during a given period compared with the starting customer base.
 It shows the overall health of the business, but it works best when paired with the metrics above.
 Churn rate explains the result.
 CLV, MRR, and NPS help explain why the result happened.